Colesey/Get_and_clean_data_project/README.md

 ## Raw Data
-The raw data has been collected from accelerometer and gyroscope of a Samsung Galaxy S II whilst subjects conducct various activities like walking, standing and sitting (full list in the Codebook.md).
+The raw data has been collected from accelerometer and gyroscope of a Samsung Galaxy S II whilst subjects conduct various activities like walking, standing and sitting (full list in the Codebook.md).

 ## Data processing and scripts
 The processing of the data all takes place in a single script run_analysis.R